Optimize content for search engines

 Traditional CMSs have fields where you can fill out metadata, but they fail to give it any sort of context as to why you need those fields and what difference they make in the end.
 This article will focus on explaining a set of practices for how you can set up your content in such a way to rank with all search engines as high as possible.
 In other words, this article will be covering search engine optimization, also known as SEO.

-Before we get into that, it's necessary to distinguish the traditional CMS model from CaaS.
-Traditionalt CMSs fall into the “masters-of-none” category, which means they can do the job, but they do not excel at anything.
-In contrast, CaaS is flexible as is it allows you to utilize the “best-of-breed” approach.
+Before we get into that, it's necessary to distinguish the traditional CMS model from modular content platforms.
+Traditional CMSs fall into the “masters-of-none” category, which means they can do the job, but they do not excel at anything.
+In contrast, modular content platforms are flexible as they allow you to utilize the “best-of-breed” approach.
 This means that you will have the possibility to integrate only the best tools to guarantee that the ranking of your site will be as high as possible.
 The article will get into specific content optimization suggestions and metadata later.

 SEO has come a long way from bad practices such as keyword stuffing and developed new ways of managing your metadata, which is one of the crucial factors when it comes to ranking.